ncortot/domain-finder/README.md

 Domain-Finder
 ===========

-An application to find available domain names, implemented using the Play Framework, AngularJS, Bootstrap and MongoDB.
+An application to find available domain names, implemented using the Play Framework, Akka, AngularJS, Bootstrap and MongoDB.

 Getting Started